-The RT2855A/B detects over and under voltage conditions by monitoring the feedback voltage on FB pin.
+The RT2859A/B detects over- and under-voltage conditions by monitoring the feedback voltage on FB pin.
 The two functions are enabled after approximately 1.7 times the soft-start time.
-When the feedback voltage becomes higher than 120% of the target voltage, the OVP comparator will go high to turn off both internal high side and low side MOSFETs.
-When the feedback voltage is lower than 70% of the target voltage for 250μ s, the UVP comparator will go high to turn off both internal high side and low side MOSFETs.
+When the feedback voltage becomes higher than 120% of the target voltage, the OVP comparator will go high to turn off both internal high-side and low-side MOSFETs for hiccup version, and the latched version is turn off the high-side MOSFET but turn on the low-side MOSFET to sink the over-voltage source current on output terminal to avoid the damage risk of connected device, the current limit function will shutdown after the the OVP function is triggered, it derestrict the maximum sinking current value from output terminal through the lowside MOSFET.
+When the feedback voltage is lower than 70% of the target voltage for 250μs, the UVP comparator will go high to turn off both internal high-side and low-side MOSFETs.